-Adam J. Shapiro, 40, has been a director of Northeast and the Bank since December 29, 2010.
-He is also a partner and co-founder of East Rock Capital, LLC, an investment management firm that acts as an adviser to a number of investment funds and managed accounts.
+Adam J. Shapiro, 41, has been a director of Northeast and the Bank since December 29, 2010.
+He is also a Managing Principal of East Rock Capital, LLC, an investment management firm that acts as an adviser to a number of investment funds and managed accounts.
 East Rock, through the investment funds and accounts that it manages, has recently acquired minority interests in a number of financial services and banking transactions.